aracelivegamagro/HumanCenteredRobotNavigation_GSOC18/index.md

 ### Taking into account the personal interactions in the clustering

 The navigation algorithm has been modified in order to cluster the people only if they are interacting.
 The human agent adds interacting links between persons when they are interacting.
 The navigation algorithm reads these links and separates people who are interacting from those who are not.
 This allows the robot to navigate between people who are not interacting, facilitating the navigation, as no cluster is done.

 ### Other functions implemented

 New functions have been implemented, such as go to person, which allows the robot to approach a certain person given his id in order to interact with it.
 The accompany function sends the robot next to the person each time it moves.
 The same thing does the function follow, in this case sending it behind the person.
-Finally, the pass on right function has been integrated, which creates another gaussian curve turned to the left that makes the robot will  planify a path passing on the right of the person.
+Finally, the pass on right function has been integrated, which creates another gaussian curve turned to the left that makes the robot planify a path passing on the right of the person.

 ### Detection of human blocking and "soft-bockling"

+There can be situations where the robot can not pass because the personal space of humans blocks the path.
+In this situations, the robot should ask colaboration to pass.
+To this aim, a function which check if there are humans blocking the path has been created.
+It uses a empty free space graph to check if the robot can pass without human spaces on it, if it does, it means that the path is blocked by a human.
+To detect which human blocks the path, the personal spaces of each human present in the environment is inserted one by one.
+When the robot can not find a path, it means that the last space inserted in the graph is the one which blocks the robot trajectory.
+In this cases the person blocks the path.

+There also can be situations where the robot can pass but it does it by getting close to the person, that is, going through his personal space.
+In this cases, the robot must approach the person and ask permission to pass.
+To detect if the robot is getting too close to a person, it is calculated if the planned path goes through the personal space of each human.
+If it does, the person is soft-blocking the path.

 #### Modification of DSR